Beyond the Manosphere: Healing the Fracture between the Masculine and the Feminine

 Many people have been watching The Manosphere on Netflix, a TV show created by Louis Theroux about a group of alpha-male influencers who provide content about fitness, business, and self-improvement.

-It wasn’t one-dimensional.
-It was a mixed bag.
 Rather than dismiss or condemn what I was seeing, I found myself becoming curious:

 What is actually going on here?